 In the only area on the island with pine trees, perched on a rock, lies the Monastery of Panagia Kanala, named after the patron saint of the island and one of the most important pilgrimage sites in the Cyclades.
 The miraculous icon of the Holy Virgin, allegedly a creation of Saint Luke, is kept here.
 Tradition has it that the icon was found by fishermen on a starry night in the straits between Kythnos and Serifos.
 On August 15 each year, there is a big celebration with a procession and re-enactment of the discovery of the Blessed Virgin’s icon.

 The Monastery of Panagia of Nikous

 Only 800m away from Hora lies a monastery whose main church still stands resplendent in its island style, with curved and whitewashed walls.
 Legend tells that it was to here that the icon of Panagia Nikopios was transported from Constantinople, later stolen by the Venetians and today situated in Saint Mark’s Basilica in Venice.
 On August 15th every year, there is a big celebration followed by a great feast.

 Hidden gems of Kythnos

 The castle of Oria

 On the Katakefalos elevation, where the capital of the island used to be, there are remnants of houses and two churches of the citadel that prospered during the Venetian occupation.
-It is thought to be the legendary castle of Oria which withstood the Turkish siege for 12 years and fell because of a traitor who seduced beautiful Oria into opening the gates for him.
-Live the myth while gazing at the sea.
-The view of the Aegean is unique.
+It is thought to be the legendary Castle of Oria, which withstood the Turkish siege for 12 years and fell because of a traitor who seduced beautiful Oria into opening the gates for him.
+The view of the Aegean from here is sublime.

 The folk museum

-The folk museum in Driopida is well worth a visit for the local costumes and objects of everyday use from days gone by exhibited there.
-Through them you will get a special insight into the locals’ way of life.
+The folk museum in Driopida is well worth a visit for the local costumes and objects of everyday use from days gone by exhibited here.

 - The castle of Oria